carlshan/intro_to_mobile_app_development/tictactoe/README.md

 # Part 1 of 3 of the Tic-Tac-Toe Tutorial
-Made by: Carl Shan, CS teacher at Nueva School in San Mateo, CA
+Written by: Carl Shan, CS teacher at Nueva School in San Mateo, CA

 Acknowledgements: Some code and ideas borrowed from [Zhen Wang](http://blog.zmxv.com/2016/01/lets-write-a-mobile-game-with-react-native.html) and [Nicolas Gallagher](https://codepen.io/necolas/pen/eJaLZd?editors=0010).

 ## Introduction